A core in a star-forming disc as evidence of inside-out growth in the early Universe: Methods

-We can infer several interesting quantities from the emission lines obtained from the NIRSpec R100 prism spectra (see bottom panel Fig. \ref{fig:rgb}).
-First, we do the fitting and measure the fluxes (Section \ref{sec:spec}), then we correct the fitted emission lines for extinction by using the ratio between the H$\gamma$ and H$\beta$ Balmer lines (as in \cite{Curti_2023MNRAS.518..425C}).
+We infer several important quantities from the emission lines obtained from the NIRSpec R100 prism spectra (see the bottom panel of Fig. \ref{fig:rgb}).
+First, we do the fitting and measure the fluxes (Section \ref{sec:spec}), then we correct the fitted emission lines for extinction using the ratio between the H$\gamma$ and H$\beta$ Balmer lines (as in \cite{Curti2023a}).
 The intrinsic value of the ratio (assuming Case B recombination, electron temperature $T_e=1.5\times 10^4$ K and an electron density of $N_e=300~\mathrm{cm}^{-3}$) is 0.468.
 We measure H$\gamma$/H$\beta$=0.409 meaning we are seeing the effects of dust.
 We obtain a dust extinction of A$_{\rm V, gas}=0.8_{-0.8}^{+1.2}$ mag in the V band.
-We also note that this dust extinction is also consistent with that obtained from our SED fitting (of just the photometry) where we obtain $A_{\rm V}=0.31^{+0.20}_{-0.13}$ mag for the disc.
+We also note that this dust extinction is also consistent with that obtained from our SED fitting (of only the photometry), where we obtain $A_{\rm V}=0.31^{+0.20}_{-0.13}$ mag for the disc.